YonatanCohavi/DynamicsMapper/README.md

 In the example above, the `Order` class has a `Person` property that represents the person associated with the order.
 The `CrmLink` attribute is used to specify that this property maps to a linked entity in the CRM.

 And that's it!
 You can now use the source generator to generate mapper classes for your entity classes and easily map between your entity classes and the corresponding CRM entities.

+## Settings (DynamicsMapperSettings)
+- `DefaultValueHandling`: When this setting is set to 'Ignore', when mapping a model to entity all the default values are ignored.
+- `Mappers`: Let you customize the mapping process by implementing one or more of the mappers.

+## Mappers Inetfaces
+- `IBasicMapper`
+- `IFormattedValuesMapper`
+- `IMoneyMapper`
+- `IOptionsetMapper`
+- `IOptionSetValueCollectionMapper`
+- `IPrimaryIdMapper`
+- `ILookupMapper`
+- `IDynamicLookupTargetMapper`

+** every mapper interface is used for the equivalent mapping type ** the `DynamicLookupTarget` mapping type is using the `ILookupMapper`